"

 While each module in this textbook reviews the grammar and vocabulary that is typical of a first-year university level sequence, students will also be tasked with personalizing their experience.
 For example, they will be asked to expand on vocabulary lists to include terms that are most relevant to them.
 This will allow students to make the most of the general textbook themes, which include but are not limited to academic life, the home, family, favorite foods and clothing style.
 In addition, this will facilitate more personal end-of-module speaking and writing assignments.

-In addition, each module includes a section titled El mundo tejano, which highlights a different aspect (e.g., people, places, art, traditions, food) of Hispanic Texas through thematic readings and/or videos, images and tasks that will help the student learn more about the unique ways in which members of Texas’ Hispanic communities have contributed to the state.
+In addition, each module includes a section titled El Mundo Tejano, which highlights a different aspect (e.g., people, places, art, traditions, food) of Hispanic Texas through thematic readings and/or videos, images and tasks that will help the student learn more about the unique ways in which members of Texas’ Hispanic communities have contributed to the state.
 These sections build up to the My Spanish Texas end-of-semester final project that highlights the student’s real-world connections to the language (e.g., family, friend groups, campus town, hometown) and allows them to showcase their creativity.

 Acknowledgements